 • Signs and symptoms of common mental health problems and crisis situations

 • A basic model to provide mental health first aid

 • Information about effective interventions and treatments

 • How to access professional help

 Mental health problems covered:

 • Mood-related Disorders

 The course is facilitated by a MHCC facilitator, over 13 hours on two full days.

-The next workshop will run:
+The next workshop coming soon!